What is Guideline Value in Tamil Nadu 2025?

 State governments in India fix a rate, below which properties cannot be registered in a particular location at the time of title transfer.
 This rate is known by various names, including guideline value, circle rate, ready reckoner rate, etc. In Tamil Nadu, the usage of guideline value (GV) is more common.
-The TNREGINET portal allows you to check the guideline value.
+The TNREGINET portal allows you to check the guideline value in Chennai and other cities in Tamil Nadu.
 It is the official portal of the Tamil Nadu Registration Department.

 Prospective buyers must know all about the GV before they make up their mind to buy a property in Tamil Nadu.
 To help such buyers, we provide a step-by-step process on how to find the guideline value for a property in Tamil Nadu, based on which the stamp duty on property transactions is calculated.